kishoreravi24/FundamentalCoding/README.md

-# dai_parama_padida
+# Fundametndal coding - python
-This repo contains some basic programs, data_structure and algos in different langs
+This repo contains some basic programs, data_structure + its implementation and algos in different langs